nadasaiyed/DataAnalytics/Regression/README.md

-This folder contains feature selection to predict Wine quality using Multiple Linear Regression.
-The significace of every selected feature is tested and keeping multicolinearity in line a regression model is trained on given dataset.
+This folder contains file to predict Wine quality using Multiple Linear Regression.
+The significace of every selected feature is tested and keeping multicolinearity in mind. a regression model is trained on given dataset.